October is Breast Cancer Awareness Month

 There are certain things that may give you at a higher risk of being struck by breast cancer, again from the American Cancer Society:

 Those of us at Illusion Unlimited want to encourage you to keep up with your monthly self-checks and talk to your doctor if you have an elevated risk for breast cancer.
-At our hair salon in Parma, our hair salon in Strongsville and our Broadview Heights location, we all know women who have faced a diagnosis of breast cancer.
+At our hair salon in Parma, we all know women who have faced a diagnosis of breast cancer.
 We need to help take care of each other!
 Strength is beautiful and strength is always in style – in Parma, Poughkeepsie or Paris!